 Are we “sharing too much” as a population committed to living our lives on social media?

-To answer these questions and learn if we’re just asking to be tricked or if what hackers can find out about us is really their treat to exploit…[insert gloomy music here], we simulated an online “stalking” exercise.
+To answer these questions and learn if we’re just asking to be tricked or if what hackers can find out about us is really their treat to exploit…[insert gloomy music here], we simulated an online “intel gathering” exercise.

 - Identify a known person you want to learn more about